LUP-LuftbildUmweltPlanung/geo_utils_core/Readme.md

 1. As a stand alone repo.
 Therefore, follow these steps:
    * git clone https://github.com/LUP-LuftbildUmweltPlanung/geo_utils_core
+   * cd path/to/repo
-   * conda create -n geo-utils-core -c conda-forge python=3.10 gdal=3.8 rasterio=1.3.9 fiona=1.9 geopandas shapely
+   * conda env create -f environment.yaml
    * conda activate geo-utils-core
-   * conda install -c conda-forge pytest pytest-cov _Only neccessary if you want to develop/change functions_
-   * pip install -e .[dev] --no-deps _Only neccessary if you want to develop/change functions_

 2. As a package useable in a python project.
 Notice: Systemlibs GDAL, PROJ and GEOS need to be installed!
-   * open anaconda prompt and create or activate environment
+   * open anaconda prompt and (create and) activate environment
    * pip install git+https://github.com/LUP-LuftbildUmweltPlanung/geo_utils_core
    * After installation, the functions can be accessed for example by: from geo_utils.raster_utils import *